uly6/tp-poc-react-pwa/README.md

 ## NOTES

-If you want to run the app locally please edit the `package.json` homepage to `/`
+If you want to run the app locally to test the offline capabilities please edit the `package.json` homepage to `/`